-Direct 3D printing of tough hydrogel incorporated with carbon nanotubes for bone regeneration
+Direct 3D printing of a tough hydrogel incorporated with carbon nanotubes for bone regeneration†

 The emerging three-dimensional (3D) printing technique has shown prominent advantages to fabricate hydrogel-based tissue scaffolds for the regeneration of bone defects.
-Here, a tough polyion complex (PIC) hydrogel was synthesized, and multiwalled carbon nanotubes (MWCNTs) was incorporated into PIC matrix to form PIC/MWCNT biohybrid hydrogel, which was manufactured into 3D scaffolds by extrusion-based 3D printing for bone defect repair.
-To the best of our knowledge this is the first study to combine CNTs with PIC hydrogels as the biohybrid scaffolds for bone repair.
-The results of in vitro cell culture demonstrated that the PIC/MWCNT scaffolds exhibited good biocompatibility to rat bone marrow-derived mesenchymal stem cells (rBMSCs) and facilitates the osteogenic differentiation of rBMSCs.
-Moreover, rBMSCs cultured on the PIC/MWCNT scaffolds exhibited a higher degree of osteogenic differentiation than those cultured on PIC scaffolds, in terms of mineralized matrix formation and osteogenesis-related gene upregulated.
-The in vivo experiments in a calvarial defect model of Sprague-Dawley (SD) rats revealed that PIC/MWCNT scaffolds significantly promoted regeneration of calvarial defect healing.
-These findings suggest that PIC hydrogel is the potential scaffold material for bone regeneration, and the addition of MWCNTs provides further enhancement of bone repair efficiency by PIC/MWCNT scaffolds.
+Here, a tough polyion complex (PIC) hydrogel was synthesized, and multiwalled carbon nanotubes (MWCNTs) were incorporated into the PIC matrix to form the PIC/MWCNT biohybrid hydrogel, which was manufactured into 3D scaffolds by extrusion-based 3D printing for bone defect repair.
+To the best of our knowledge, this is the first study to combine CNTs with PIC hydrogels as biohybrid scaffolds for bone repair.
+The results from the in vitro cell culture demonstrated that the PIC/MWCNT scaffolds exhibited good biocompatibility with rat bone marrow-derived mesenchymal stem cells (rBMSCs) and facilitated the osteogenic differentiation of rBMSCs.
+Moreover, rBMSCs cultured on the PIC/MWCNT scaffolds exhibited a higher degree of osteogenic differentiation than those cultured on PIC scaffolds in terms of mineralized matrix formation and osteogenesis-related gene upregulation.
+The in vivo experiments in a calvarial defect model of Sprague-Dawley (SD) rats revealed that the PIC/MWCNT scaffolds significantly promoted the regeneration of calvarial defect healing.
+These findings suggest that the PIC hydrogel is a potential scaffold material for bone regeneration, and the addition of MWCNTs provides further enhancement in bone repair efficiency by the PIC/MWCNT scaffolds.